apache/drill/_docs/sql-ref/002-lexical-structure.md

     +------------+
     2 rows selected (0.053 seconds)

-To refer to the string Martha's Vineyard in a query, use single quotation marks to enclose the string. and escape the apostophe using a single quotation mark:
+To refer to the string Martha's Vineyard in a query, use single quotation marks to enclose the string and escape the apostophe using a single quotation mark:

     SELECT * FROM dfs.`/Users/drilluser/vitalstat.json` t
     WHERE t.source = 'Martha''s Vineyard';